 The year might be over and another well hitting its stride, but the legacy of 2020 will last a while yet.
 We continue to shift gears and navigate forward.
 International politics, local affairs, a residing pandemic (globally) and a heightened reliance on digital that we’d thought already exhausted has brought us to a place of ‘what now?’.
-Particularly in digital marketing.
+Digital marketing was and is no exception.

 The changes to how we deliver, and receive, marketing on digital platforms is vast.
-Brands hustle to improve their digital offering to provide a seamless user experience to maintain, at the very least, their loyal clientele.
+Brands hustle to improve their digital offering to provide a frictionless user experience to maintain, at the very least, their loyal clientele.
 Some with successful campaigns, some less so.
 There are plenty of shifts in strategy, so numerous they each deserve their own blog.
-So, for the purposes of this one, I’ll look at the changes to the marketing enigma of the last decade: The Macro Influencer, and how businesses can to learn from them the importance of authenticity.
+So, for the purposes of this one, I’ll look at the changes to the marketing enigma of the last decade: The Macro Influencer; how can businesses learn from them, and how do they demonstrate the importance of authenticity?

 Quickly, what constitutes Micro, Macro and Mega influencers (typically speaking):

 Micro: under 10k followers

 Macro: over 10k followers (up to 999k followers)

 Mega: plus 1M followers

 Even before COVID became part of our daily vernacular and the tire of curated perfect lives scaled with the fatigue of isolation, the 2019 bushfires put a microscope on the already slow fracture to the macro influencer’s genuine clout.
 Or, at least, a certain well-paved breed of macro influencer.